Bid Multipliers

 travel_start_day_of_week

-Possible breakdown values include any integer between 0 and 6, inclusive.
+Possible parameter values include any integer between 0 and 6, inclusive.
 0 is Monday; 6 is Sunday.

 curl -X POST \